asciiator/QRCreator/README.md

 # QRCodeGenerator

-QRCodeGenerator is a GUI based on https://www.nayuki.io/page/qr-code-generator-library. it allows you to convert any text into a QR code.
+QRCodeGenerator is a simple GUI based on https://www.nayuki.io/page/qr-code-generator-library.
+It is created with QTCreator.
+It allows you to convert any text into a QR code.
 The QR codes are saved as .svg.

 ## Deployment with QMake